BuseYaren/TensorFlow-CNNLayers/README.md

-# TensorFlow-CNNLayers
+# TensorFlow-CNN Layers
-Custom Models, Layers and Loss Functions
+Taken from the course named Custom Models, Layers, and Loss Functions with TensorFlow given by Laurence Moroney on Coursera.

 ![Image](branched_models.png "TF")